Skip to Content

 The classic breakfast trio of eggs, sausage and hash browns, all in one baking dish!
 Plenty of melty cheese crowns this rich, rib-sticking breakfast casserole the king of all brunch recipes!

-• Breakfast sausage!
-You can use links or ground—if you like a hint of sweetness, look for one that has a bit of maple in it.
+• Sausage: Use links or ground sausage, both work fine. if you like a hint of sweetness, look for one that has a bit of maple in it.
+See below for even more swaps and variations.

 1. Brown the sausage.

-2. Give the eggs and cream a really thorough whisking, so you’re sure to create a lovely, silky custardy mixture to hold your casserole together.
+2. Whisk the eggs and cream, creating a silky, custardy egg mixture to hold your casserole together.

 3. Stir in the sausage, cheese and scallions.